 - Supermarkets will be happy to provide you with cardboard boxes.
 Some supermarkets stock their boxes at the end of the tills if you needed one to help with your shopping.
 Some garden centres also keep a large stock of cardboard boxes handy.

-- You can buy cardboard boxes in bulk and they don’t take up much room storage wise as they are flat packed.
+- You can also buy cardboard boxes in bulk and they don’t take up much room storage wise as they are flat packed.

 - Make sure they do not use staples in their boxes for obvious reasons.

 - You could buy a mini corrugated cardboard roll for your rabbit to rip up and dig at.
 Place sheets inside cardboard boxes.
 Very cheap to buy.
 Or use cardboard tubes stuffed with treats and hay.